supple-kit/supple-css/README.md

 ## Browser support
 Supple supports all [major browsers which can render CSS custom properties](http://caniuse.com/#feat=css-variables).

-If you want to support older browsers (mostly IE11) you’ll need to include the [_fractions.scss](lib/utilities/_fractions.scss) utility to support our [_layout.scss](lib/objects/_layout.scss) grid system.
-Other modules also have some configuration to support older browsers, please refer to their own readme files.

 ### Browserstack
 Every feature in Supple is extensively tested in browserstack: